tanglx61/db/README.md

---events-browsing | n: Int | populate n browsing events --events-visits | n: Int | populate n site visits events --events-postviews | n: Int | populate n post view events --analyze | uid: Int | update AnalyticsProfile for a the user with uid
+--events-browsing | n: Int | populate n browsing events --events-visits | n: Int | populate n site visits events --events-postviews | n: Int | populate n post view events --analyze | uid: Int | update AnalyticsProfile for a the user with uid.
+Or do not input any uid to run analysis over the entire User set (from 1 to config.users)